crwgregory/angular-tutorial/state.md

 ### The `Actions`
 An Action is literally that, an 'Action'.
 Something that is doing something.
 In this case it is updating state.
-That state can either be on the Server (through API requests or `Effects` updating the database) or in the local memory of the browser (Redux Store).
+That state can either be on the Server (through API requests, also called `Effects`) or in the local memory of the browser (Redux Store).

 ```
 store/actions/